pydantic/logfire-logs-proxy/README.md

 Set your OTel logs endpoint to `https://logfire-logs-proxy.pydantic.workers.dev/v1/logs`.

-Add the `Authorization` header are your [normally would with Logfire](https://logfire.pydantic.dev/docs/how-to-guides/alternative-clients/).
+Add the `Authorization` header as you [normally would with Logfire](https://logfire.pydantic.dev/docs/how-to-guides/alternative-clients/).

-With that OTel logs should appear in logfire as traces.
+With that, OTel logs should appear in logfire as traces.